pobitrolimited/dev-test-back-end/README.md

 - The API should return HTTP status `200` if the user is found in `users.json` file.
 If user is not found then return HTTP status `401`.
 - Add comments in the code.

-## Task 2: Design a database schema
+## Task 2: Design a database for an organization
 In this task you have to design a database for an organization's employee information management.
 You may design for relational database or NoSQL.